 and in fact the heraldic motif of the “Saxon Steed” is a recognised trait in German civic heraldry, originating in the continental “Duchy of Saxony”.
 One theory holds that the Saxon Steed originates either from the white horse reputedly ridden by the Saxon leader Widukind after his baptism – formerly he had ridden a black one – or again, as a representation of Odin’s horse Sleipnir.
 But as Lloyd reveals, the Saxon Steed motif was an anachronistic promotion of the fourteenth century, later associated with the Germanic peoples of the fifth.
 A running or “courant” horse, was present on the seal

-of Duke Albrecht I of Brunswick and Lüneburg, of the House of Welf/Guelph, upon his accession in 1361 he made armorial use of this device.
+of Duke Albrecht I of Brunswick and Lüneburg, of the House of Welf/Guelph, upon his accession in 1361 he made armorial use of this device, that is, deployed it on a shield, as a coat of arms.
 The horse theme was subsequently embraced by all branches of the family, with that used by Duke Magnus from 1369, depicted rearing on its hind legs

 although with two back feet planted on the ground, in a more natural realisation termed heraldically, “forcené”.
 This compares with a rampant stance

 where the horse is shown rearing with only one foot touching the ground, rarely seen in nature

 and usually occasioned by fright or combat, and salient,

 where both the back feet are resting on the ground but both front legs are illustrated as if level with each other.